 Centripetal force definition

-“The force which is directed towards the centre of circle is called centripetal force.”
+“The force which is directed towards the center of the circle is called the centripetal force.”

 Consider an object of mass “m ” moving in a circle of radius “r” with constant speed “v” .The centripetal acceleration “ac” of the object is given as: